This treatment is for you if…

 What are dental implants?

 Dental implants are a solution to replace missing teeth.
-A dental implant is a titanium screw introduced into the maxillary bone, on which crowns or prostheses will subsequently be fitted, which substitute the aspect and functionality of the missing tooth.
+An implant is a titanium screw that is inserted into the jawbone, on which crowns or prostheses will be placed to replace the lost tooth in appearance and functionality.

-95% of dental implants are made of titanium, since it is a biocompatible material that permits osteointegration, that is, the fusion with the bone.
-Despite the fact that there are no known reports of patients that have suffered an allergy or reaction to titanium, some people with an allergy to other metals have shown themselves to be reluctant to use titanium in their dental implants.
-As an alternative, zirconium implants exist, which are not as versatile as titanium ones, since they only have one piece and not two like titanium implants.
+95% percent of implants are made of titanium because it is a biocompatible material that allows osseointegration, that is, fusion with the bone.
+Although there are no known reports of patients who have suffered an allergy or reaction to titanium, some people with allergies to other metals are reluctant to use titanium in their implants.
+As an alternative, there are zirconium implants that are not as versatile as titanium implants because they are made in one piece instead of two pieces like titanium implants.

 What types of dental implants exist at Adeslas Dental?